 Pictured above: Marc Zegans’ client, Maggie Mailer.

-Marc Zegans has been a creative development advisor and artist coach for over 20 years.
+Marc Zegans has been a creative development advisor and creative career coach for over 20 years.
 His mission?
 Helping artists, writers, and creative people thrive and shine.
-With a Master’s in Public Policy from Harvard University, Zegans guides the average working artist in their creative endeavors, while helping them master the practical and business aspects of their career goals.
-Zegans provides seasoned guidance in charting their creative courses by finding and maintaining their natural audiences, navigating successful transitions across the principal stages of their art careers, and achieving financial growth and public recognition in ways that deepen their creativity.
+With a Master’s in Public Policy from Harvard University, Zegans guides working artists in their creative endeavors, while helping them gain the practical and business aspects to obtain their career goals.
+Zegans provides seasoned guidance in charting their creative courses by finding and maintaining their audiences, navigating successful transitions of their careers, and achieving financial growth and public recognition in ways that deepen their creativity.
 His clients have exhibited their work at MOMA, The Whitney, and many other museums, and some of the artists he’s worked with include Gabrielle Senza, Diane Rosenblum, and Maggie Mailer.

-Artrepreneur sat down with Zegans to gain some insight into the tools a working artist needs to survive and thrive in the 21st century.
+We sat down with Zegans to gain some insight into the tools working artists and designers need to survive and thrive in their creative careers.

-LAS: In your role as creative development advisor, where you’ve helped orchestrate what one of your clients described as, “dream fulfillment,” what are the practical or pragmatic issues that often go ignored in an art business?
+LAS: In your role as creative career coach, where you’ve helped orchestrate what one of your clients described as, “dream fulfillment,” what are the issues that often go ignored in an art business?

 Marc Zegans: If you are an artist in it for the long-term, you’ll find that your creative life passes through several stages that can be punctuated by very sharp crises of meaning.
 It can be helpful to ask yourself, what’s the central question that I need to answer at this stage of my life?
 For example, if you’ve completed your BFA or MFA and you’re just entering the art world, you may feel an intense conflict between your desire to produce work and the social and economic demands of being a working artist outside the school gates.